-Her mother was Irish, her father Liverpudlian.
-Liverpool had taken a bad pasting during the Second World War.
+Fidelis’s mother was Irish, her father Liverpudlian.
+Liverpool (known then as the capital of Ireland) had taken a bad pasting during the Second World War.
 Housing and jobs there were scarce, so her parents moved south, where they hoped the money was.
 As her father was a recently qualified dental student, they picked a town that had no dentist and thousands of potential patients.

 Amesbury is a service town.
 Nearby are the army camps of Salisbury plain, the RAF base at Boscombe Down and other military establishments like the germ warfare centre at Porton Down.
-Her parents bought an old wooden caravan to live in, and the Anglican vicar kindly allowed them to keep it in the orchard.
+Her parents bought an old wooden caravan to live in, and despite being Irish Catholics, the Anglican vicar kindly allowed them to keep it in the orchard.

 A black Great Dane called Gunter shared the tiny living space.
 The original Home Alone kid, whenever her parents went out they left her with this very special nanny – Gunter.
 Today they would have been arrested!

-Her father worked in one room on nearby Church street (the dental chair was behind a big screen, with patients waiting on wooden chairs only feet away), where, as it has an address, her birth is registered.
-(Forms do not allow for an address like: “Under the third tree in the field behind the church, not far from the wire fence”).
+Her father worked in one room on nearby Church street (the dental chair was behind a big screen, with patients waiting on wooden chairs only feet away).
 Her mother made most of the huge living room – an orchard – to paint, as she had recently graduated from Liverpool Art School.
 Click here for baby pictures

 In her early teens, during her school holidays Fidelis spent a lot of time living in Montmartre where her mother worked as a painter on the Butte.
 To ensure a decent evening meal Fidelis earned money painting clowns, playing the guitar and giving Americans guided tours in a cod French accent. (“Don’t you talk good English, little girl!”)

-She has worked as an actor with The Royal Shakespeare Company, repertory companies in Birmingham, Nottingham, Liverpool, Leeds and Glasgow, as well as touring companies like Paines Plough and a stint in the West End.
+She has worked as an actor with The Royal Shakespeare Company, Birmingham Rep, Nottingham Playhouse, Liverpool Everyman, the West Yorkshire Playhouse in Leeds and Glasgow Citizens, as well as touring with companies like Paines Plough and a stint in the West End.